wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/sizers_overview.rst

 StaticBoxSizer
 ^^^^^^^^^^^^^^

-:ref:`StaticBoxSixer` is the same as a :ref:`BoxSizer`, but surrounded by a static box.
+:class:`StaticBoxSixer` is the same as a :class:`BoxSizer`, but surrounded by a static box.
 Here is a sample:

 .. figure:: _static/images/overviews/overview_sizer_09.png